 At a time where listeners are looking for authenticity, Niemann is the real deal; heartfelt, honest and uncontrived.
 She does for country music what Amy Winehouse did for the blues/jazz sounds.
 Winehouse’s […]

 This third post continues our review of Gal Holiday and the Honky Tonk Revue’s new album Lost and Found.
-In particular it discusses how Vanessa Niemann has married the tradition of […]
+In particular it discusses how Vanessa Niemann has married the tradition of outlaw […]

 This post continues our review of Gal Holiday and the Honky Tonk Revue’s new album; Lost and Found.
 It discusses four of the songs on the album that include morality tales, Desert […]